 Types of Policies

 Different organizations and industries have respective policies they observe in their businesses.
 There are various types of policies that organizations can utilize to achieve the goals and objectives they envision.
-A company’s vision starts shaping the policies they want to implement for their employees.
+A company’s vision statement starts shaping the policies they want to implement for their employees.
 Below are several examples of policies different organizations can apply.

 How to Write a Policy Statement